yenesey/sqlite-tree-store/README.md

 'mydb.db' - if not exisis, file will be created in current directory.
 NOTE: *module uses **better-sqlite3** under the hood, so you can pass opened **better-sqlite3** database instead of file name*

-'system' - is a common name for table: 'system', and a view 'system_recursive'.
+'system' - is a common name for table: 'system', and a view 'v_system'.
 Existance of theese entities in database checked at every startup.

-**function tree()** - actually has [optional] params: (path: Array, depth: Number)
+**function tree()** - has [optional] params: (path: Array, depth: Number)

 so